igor11191708/bluetooth-law-energy-swift/README.md

    - `BluetoothLEManager` manages the scanning process based on the number of active subscribers waiting the peripheral list.
    - Scanning for peripherals starts only when at least one subscriber is connected through the `peripheralsStream` method to get the list of peripherals.
 This ensures that scanning is active when there is a need for peripheral data.
    - When the number of subscribers drops to zero, the manager stops scanning to conserve resources and battery life.
 This allows efficient use of the device's Bluetooth capabilities.
+5. **Specifics of Authorizing Access to Bluetooth and Checking Availability for macOS**:
+   - Detailed guidance on these aspects can be found [here](https://github.com/The-Igor/bluetooth-law-energy_example).

 ## Public API

 ### Properties